2.3.18 Provisions, Contingent Liabilities and Contingent Assets

 1) Equity Component of Compound Financial Instruments

-The fair value of the liability component of non- convertible preference shares issued by the company has been determined using a effective interest rate for an equivalent non-convertible instrument and the said amount is classified as a financial liability.The remainder of the proceeds is recognised as 'Equity Component of Compound Financial Instruments' in other equity as per provisions of Ind AS 32.
+The fair value of the liability component of non- convertible preference shares issued by the company has been determined using a effective interest rate for an equivalent non-convertible instrument at the inception and the said amount has been classified as a financial liability.The remainder of the proceeds is recognised as 'Equity Component of Compound Financial Instruments' in other equity as per provisions of Ind AS 32.

 2) Capital Redemption Reserve